raystack/firehose/docs/docs/guides/create_firehose.md

 This page contains how-to guides for creating Firehose with different sinks along with their features.

-{% hint style="info" %}
-If you'd like to connect to a sink which is not yet supported, you can create a new sink by following the [contribution guidelines](../contribute/contribution.md)
-{% endhint %}

 ## Create a Log Sink

 Firehose provides a log sink to make it easy to consume messages in [standard output](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_%28stdout%29).
 A log sink firehose requires the following [variables](../reference/configurations) to be set.
 Firehose log sink can work in key as well as message parsing mode configured through [`KAFKA_RECORD_PARSER_MODE`](../reference/configurations#kafka_record_parser_mode)